 I put the sliced cucumber in a strainer over a bowl.
 It’s amazing how much liquid comes out!

-I did not squeeze the cucumber into balls.
-I just gently squeezed them between the palms of my hands and left them in circles.
-My vinegar was only 5% so I doubled the amount.
 (I didn’t even know vinegar came in percentages!
 And I don't know if it works that way but they turned out good so I'll go with it!)

 Super delicious!
 You can store it in jars or air tight containers.
 It makes a pretty gift too.